Content Personalisation

 After you have gained relevant knowledge about your target mass audience and users, it’s time to develop personalised content.
 It can be anything from coming up with relevant buyer personas to writing different versions of a marketing copy based on demographic data.
 Keep updating it so there isn’t a gap between your delivery and the audience’s expectations.

 However, applying advanced personalisation to content marketing can be a bit tricky.
-You’ll need the help of algorithms to automate the function and tackle the massive volume of data that needs to be collected.
+You’ll need algorithms to automate the function and tackle the massive volume of data that needs to be collected.

-Most businesses, brands or website owners use personalisation to produce content, like tailored blog articles, optimised landing pages with CTAs, tailored email marketing copies or individual emails, and interactive content, among other things.
+Most businesses, brands, and website owners use personalisation to produce content, such as tailored blog articles, optimised landing pages with CTAs, tailored email marketing copies or individual emails, and interactive content.

 Is It Possible To Measure The Outcome Of Content Personalisation?